This page was updated July, 2020. Changes marked in RED.

-You can swap as many sets as you wish, and may be assigned several swap partners.
+- You can swap up to 8 sets in each size, and may be assigned several swap partners.
 All sets should already be cut and ready to pack for mailing prior to signing up!
 Do not count on cutting them after you get your assignments.

 - Participants come from all over the world, and so does the fabric pool that they draw from.
 For every five sets of 100 charms you are swapping, please include at least one International set.
 Shipping rate for a small parcel of one set is modest, with US domestic running about USD$1.00-2.50 March 2014 participants found the average international rate to be USD$5.006.75.
-This was updated October 2013, see also the postal discussion on the October 6, 2013 post.
+This was updated Summer 2014, see also the postal discussion on the October 6, 2013 post.
 I recommend getting your envelop or package weighed and using the postage calculator provided by your own local post office.

 - After the signup period closes, swap partners will be assigned and contact details emailed to all swappers.

 - Please allow up to a week for me or my helpers to get all these assignments out to participants!

 - When you receive your swap information, contact your partner/s by email immediately, and give them your mailing information.
 DO NOT share their information with another swapper!

 - One set of 100 charms 1.5 or 2 inch charms will fit in a standard envelope and can be sent via first class mail.
 It is recommended that you wrap the set in plastic.
 Over-size postage rates may apply due to the thickness.
 2.5 inch charms may require a slightly larger envelope.

 - When mailing internationally, you may need to fill out customs forms.
 (Consult your local postmaster with questions.)
 Please state something simple like Fabric Samples, or Fabric Charms.
 I state these as a gift with a $5 value.
 I also recommend heavier envelopes for international mailing, and enclosing your address info inside the package as well.